malemburg/pycon.org-old/README.md

 If you run a Python event or conference, you can add or edit your listing by making a pull request to this repository.

-Conferences/events are listed in alphabetical order, so please be sure to insert yours in the correct position.
+Conferences/events are listed in alphabetical order (by country), so please be sure to insert yours in the correct position.
 As the conferences are presented in columns you may need to move the column container to make two columns equal in length.

 Each *national* conference card should follow this format: